ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `RotateWithNoHeadsetOffset` - The destination point's rotation will be emitted without taking into consideration the current headset rotation.
   * `RotateWithHeadsetOffset` - The destination point's rotation will be emitted and will take into consideration the current headset rotation.

+### Class Events

+ * `DestinationPointEnabled` - Emitted when the destination point is enabled.
+ * `DestinationPointDisabled` - Emitted when the destination point is disabled.
+ * `DestinationPointLocked` - Emitted when the destination point is locked.
+ * `DestinationPointUnlocked` - Emitted when the destination point is unlocked.
+ * `DestinationPointReset` - Emitted when the destination point is reset.

+### Unity Events

+Adding the `VRTK_DestinationPoint_UnityEvents` component to `VRTK_DestinationPoint` object allows access to `UnityEvents` that will react identically to the Class Events.

+ * All C# delegate events are mapped to a Unity Event with the `On` prefix. e.g. `MyEvent` -> `OnMyEvent`.

 ### Class Methods

 #### ResetDestinationPoint/0